-The first, most fundamental element of any restaurant braning effort is the name.
+The first, most fundamental element of any restaurant branding effort is the name.

 So let’s compare… What a great name:”Zydeco.”

 It’s fantastically memorable with positive associations of fun in New Orleans.
 It’s authentic.
-Zydeco served delicious cajun cuisine, which was certainly unique for this town.
+Zydeco serves delicious cajun cuisine, which, years later, is still unique for this town.
 It’s also an aspirational name that the restaurant has grown into over the last 15 years.

 Trendiness seldom translates into a lasting brand.